junegunn/hbase-jruby/README.md

 Using table schema greatly simplifies the way you access data:
 - It allows you to omit column family names
-- Automatically convert types when writing or reading data
+- Automatic type conversion when writing or reading data

 This document has been shortened focusing on this new way of accessing data.
 For old-school low-level APIs, refer to